 For many, every other factor in choosing a dog collar takes a back seat to figure out if the collar can actually stand up to their dogs.
 You might even want to choose a collar that has a lifetime warranty.
 A good collar needs to stay in one piece no matter what your pup does, which means that durability is always going to be very important.
 Durability should be broken into two separate pieces – how well the collar itself stays in one piece and who reliable the collar is when attached to a leash.
 The first is simple, as the materials will tell you whether or not the collar is going to hold up.
 A leather dog collar, for example, is usually going to be well-made.
 If the collar feels like you can break it with your hands, it simply isn’t going to last with your dog.

 The second tends to come down to how the D-ring is attached.
 A D-ring that seems barely sewed into the collar is probably going to snap off relatively easily, while one that’s built into the collar itself will probably survive.
 Your goal should be to find something that’s not going to give as soon as your dog starts pulling so that you don’t have to worry about breakages every time that your dog gets excited – even if it has a lifetime warranty, you want to avoid problems of your dog running off into dangerous situations.

 Finally, you’ll want to think about the style of the collar.
-Though aesthetics (like a camouflage or studded collar) aren’t important to every dog owner, they do matter to some.
-It’s always fun to get a collar that matches your dog’s personality or looks good with a sweater, so don’t feel like you simply have to get something that’s utilitarian just because those are the collars that are proven to work.
+Though aesthetics aren’t important to every dog owner, they do matter to some.
+It’s always fun to get a collar that matches your dog’s personality, so don’t feel like you simply have to get something that’s utilitarian just because those are the collars that are proven to work.
 If you love a certain style of a leash, you might also want to check to see if that brand makes collars – there are plenty of great mix and match products out there for those who love to play around with pet fashion.